yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 It’s always boring to start an article with a bunch of warnings, but this is one of the few tools we have available to reach as many affected users as possible.

-## Project Y.F.C.: Part 1

-VORTEX

-## Other graphical changes
+## Graphical changes

+We should be covering the release of the first part of `Project Y.F.C.` here, but due to schedule issues, we're sorry for the incovenience and we'll make sure to cover it in the next report.
-Besides yuzu Fried Chicken, there have been other fun GPU improvements to report.
+The good news is that besides yuzu Fried Chicken, there have been other fun GPU improvements to report.

 [Behunin](https://github.com/behunin) is back with a {{< gh-hovercard "8413" "very interesting optimization for our `gpu_thread`," >}} [“a bounded multi-producer multi-consumer concurrent queue”](https://github.com/rigtorp/MPMCQueue).
 This delivers a small 1 or 2 FPS performance boost, but more importantly, better recovery times after load related stuttering spikes.